GornHawken/GornHawken/README.md

 May be a bit clingy if we became friends (advance apology)

 DEEPLY AFFECTIONATE AND ALWAYS FREE TO VENT WITH!!!

+Pluh is the sound my species make... heh

 **SPECIAL THANKKS TO;**